 I use Lite Karo corn syrup.
 It already has a lovely vanilla taste so you will not be using vanilla extract in this recipe.

 Mix together the refined sugar and the corn syrup right into the pan you be using to cook with.
 And do make sure that the pot your are cooking in has a large enough capacity to hold all of the ingredients.
 You will be mixing evertything together in this pot.

 Cook on med/high heat, stirring while the sugar melts.
 This will take about five minutes.
 You don’t want this mixture to boil, so watch carefully.
-When it starts to be bubbly around the edges, it’s time to slow it down by removing from heat or stirring.
+When it starts to be bubbly around the edges, it’s time to slow it down by removing the pan from heat or stirring with vigor.

 If you dip a spoon in the mixture and pull it out, you should be able to tell by looking at it on the spoon to see if the sugar has melted yet or not.